MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/work_in_progress.md

 ## General functionality

 ### Run twice
 In our testing, commands occasionally need to be run multiple times.
+Sometimes you need to touch the file.
-We're working on it :)
+We're working on it :).
+If you have top do this, let us know via [the forums](https://social.msdn.microsoft.com/Forums/en-US/home?forum=windowscontainers).

 ### Folder mapping
 Can't map folders yet so...